 Do-It-Yourself Online Wills vs. Hiring an Estate Planning Attorney?

 Dealing with lawyers sucks.
-There's no way around it.
-While many of us would prefer to fill in the blanks in the comfort of our home, than have to talk to an estate planning attorney about our questions, doubts or concerns, sometimes it helps - a huge amount - to get professional advice.
-For people with complicated personal and financial lives, online, do-it-yourself will and trust services simply don't do a proper job, and can miss extremely important details.
+There’s no way around it.
+While many of us would prefer to fill in the blanks in the comfort of our home, then have to talk to an estate planning attorney about our questions, doubts or concerns, sometimes it helps – a huge amount – to get professional advice.
+For people with complicated personal and financial lives, online, do-it-yourself will and trust services simply don’t do a proper job and can miss extremely important details.

 If you prepare your taxes yourself and make a mistake, you and the IRS can work things out.
 If you decide to do your estate planning by yourself, however, you will never know the results of your work – but your family will have to live with the results.